Bandit Learning in Housing Markets

 \section{Conclusion and Discussion}

 This paper introduces a novel online learning framework for housing markets with uncertain preferences, unifying two key objectives: core-stability and sample efficiency.
 We formalize this through core regret as our performance metric and propose two algorithms that bridge multi-armed bandit techniques with housing market mechanisms.
 These algorithms adapt to both centralized and decentralized settings, with guarantees for fixed-horizon and anytime environments.
-A matching regret lower bound proves the order-optimality of the algorithms, highlighting their theoretical and practical significance.
+A matching regret lower bound proves the order-optimality of the decentralized algorithm.

 There are many additional questions that can be studied in this model.